anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 1. Locate the workspace in the workspaces list by filtering on the workspace name..
 1. On the “three dots” button on the workspace row and select **“Share”**.
 1. On the Share Workspace popup menu:
    1. Search for the Google ID of the Data Analyst in the **“User email”**section.
    1. Select the Data Analysts email address when it appears below the User email select box.
-1. When the Data Analyst appears under the “Current Collaborators” section of the form make the  a **“Writer”** and select **“Can compute”**.
+1. When the Data Analyst appears under the “Current Collaborators” section of the form make the Data Analyst a **“Writer”** and select **“Can compute”**.
 Do not select “Can share”.

 <figure>
 <img src="./_images/share-writer-can-compute-no-share.png" alt="Setting Data Analyst workspace permissions."/>